 - Trauma (prenatal and postnatal), such as oxygen deprivation before, during or after birth

 - Genetic abnormalities and inherited metabolic disorders

 - Environmental influences (alcohol, other drugs, toxins such as lead or mercury, teratogens)

 - Severe and chronic social deprivation

-While there is no cure for intellectual disability, the proper supports and services can greatly improve an individual's quality of life.
-In order to develop an appropriate treatment plan, an assessment of age-appropriate adaptive behaviors should be made using developmental screening tests.
+There is no cure for intellectual disability, but proper supports and services can greatly improve an individual's quality of life.
+To develop an appropriate treatment plan, an assessment of age-appropriate adaptive behaviors should be made using developmental screening tests.
 The objectives of these tests are to determine which developmental milestones have been missed.
 The primary goals of treatment are to develop the person's potential to the fullest, and to allow them to participate in as many aspects of their community as possible.
 Special education and training may begin as early as infancy; in fact, early intervention is a critical part of treatment.

 It is necessary for a specialist to evaluate the person for coexisting disorders that may require treatment.
 Behavioral approaches are important in understanding and working with individuals with intellectual disability.